Always wanted to be a qualified car mechanic?

 - The ability to follow written and verbal instructions

-The successful candidate must be reliable, have excellent communication skills, a positive and ‘can do’ attitude, be an excellent time-keeper, be responsible and share a true passion for motor vehicles with a willingness and desire to learn.
+- Responsible and share a true passion for motor vehicles with a willingness and desire to learn

-Whilst a previous motor vehicle qualification is not a must, all applicants must have GCSE (or equivalent) Grades 4/C or above or a Functional Skill equivalent in maths, English and I.C.T.
+Whilst a previous motor vehicle qualification is not a must, all applicants must have GCSE Grades A-C/9-4 or a Functional Skill equivalent in maths, English and I.C.T.

 Some employers will require higher grades at GCSE level or equivalent than others.